delegateas/DataModelViewer/README.md

 }
 ```

 `WebsitePassword` is the login password for the site.
+Set it to what you want end users to input.

 `WebsiteSessionSecret` is a key used to encrypt the session cookie.
 Generate one with openssl, found in Git Bash or as a download on the web.

 ```
 openssl rand -base64 32
 ```